What is accreditation?

 Once accreditation is granted, you sign an accreditation deed and agree to all of its undertakings.

-We then monitor compliance and request adjustments or withdraw your accreditation should you not be fully complying.
+We then monitor compliance and request adjustments or withdraw your accreditation should you not be fully comply.

 After four years, bodies need to apply to be re-accredited.